ResponsibleStaking/Cardano-Heartbeat-Failover/README.md

 * The Standby is promoted active when:
 * He is OK (Last Tip < 300s).
 Note: Last tip means that not the newest reported TIP but the last one will be used for the evaluation.
 If the newest would be used it would trigger a failover if there was no TIP update for a long time (e.g. Epoch Border) and one Node suddenly jumps to TIP 0 again.
 If he is the first he would be promoted to master immediately.
 By using the Last tip of the current standby this unneccesary switch is avoided.
 * The current Master is not OK (Current Tip > 300s)
+* The service responds with the info which status the server shall have
+* The client script compares this new status with it's current Status
+* If it changed an according switchover script is triggered which modifies the CNODE Configuration and restarts the server.

+Detailed Service Logic
+- Decision Tree / Functional Diagram

 DIAGRAM